Ivanoviix/Plan-Go/README.md

-# PlanGo Project
+# Plan&Go Project

-PlanGo is a full-stack web application that combines a Django backend and an Angular frontend.
+Plan&Go is a full-stack web application that combines a Django backend and an Angular frontend.
 The backend handles data management and API services, while the frontend provides a dynamic and interactive user interface.

 ---